 Primary Muscle Group(s): Back, Front Thighs, Gluteus Maximus (Butt)

-Press play to view an instructional video on how to properly perform the dead lift.
+Press play to view an instructional video on how to properly perform the dumbbell deadlift.